Regulation Guide

 Step 6: Verify AFCA Membership

-All AFSL holders serving retail clients must be members of AFCA, Australia's external dispute resolution scheme.
-Search for the broker at afca.org.au/find-a-member.
-If an ASIC-authorised broker is not listed in the AFCA register, that's a compliance issue — report it to ASIC.
+All AFSL holders serving retail clients must be AFCA members.
+Pull up afca.org.au/find-a-member and search the broker's name.
+If a supposedly ASIC-authorised broker doesn't show up in the AFCA register, that's a compliance gap — flag it to ASIC directly.

 What Does ASIC Regulation Actually Protect?

-ASIC regulation creates a specific floor of protections for retail clients — but not unlimited protection.
-Here's what the framework actually covers:
+ASIC regulation creates a specific floor of protections for retail clients — but it's a floor, not a ceiling, and it doesn't extend to every scenario traders assume it does.
+Here's what the framework actually covers, and where it stops:

-Segregated client funds: Under section 981B of the Corporations Act 2001, AFSL holders must hold client money in accounts separate from the firm's own operating funds, on trust for the clients entitled to it (ASIC, 2024).
-This means the broker cannot use your deposits to cover its own trading losses or operational expenses.
+Segregated client funds: Corporations Act 2001 section 981B requires AFSL holders to keep client money in separate accounts, held on trust for the clients who own it — not mixed with the firm's operating funds (ASIC, 2024).
+In practical terms: your deposits can't be raided to cover the broker's own losses or expenses.

-Negative balance protection: Retail clients cannot lose more than they deposit.
-If a flash crash blows through your stop-loss and your account goes negative, the broker must absorb the difference — not you.
-This applies to retail clients only; professional clients can opt out.
+Negative balance protection: Retail clients can't lose more than they deposit.
+If a flash crash blows through a stop-loss and pushes an account negative, the broker absorbs that difference — not the client.
+Retail only.
+Professional clients can opt out of this protection.

 Leverage limits (from ASIC's 2021 Product Intervention Order, extended to 23 May 2027):

-Professional clients — those who meet at least two of three criteria (large portfolio, frequent trading, financial industry background) — can request higher leverage tiers, but this waives retail protections including negative balance protection.
+Professional clients — those who meet at least two of three criteria (large portfolio, frequent trading, financial industry background) — can request higher leverage tiers.
+That waives retail protections, including negative balance protection.
+It's a meaningful trade-off, and brokers that push professional reclassification without explaining the downside aren't doing their clients any favours.

 Red Flags: When "ASIC-Regulated" Doesn't Mean Safe

 ASIC's own MoneySmart platform lists dozens of unlicensed companies operating in Australia — most using real AFSL numbers from legitimate brokers to appear credible (ASIC MoneySmart, 2026).
-Holding an AFSL doesn't make a broker risk-free, and the risks go beyond outright fraud.
+An AFSL doesn't make a broker risk-free.
 These are the patterns that catch traders off guard:

 Clone Firms Using Real AFSL Numbers

-Scammers copy legitimate AFSL numbers from the ASIC register and use them on their own fraudulent websites.
-The real broker is genuinely regulated — but the site you're giving money to is not that broker.
-The clone firm tactic works because victims see a real AFSL number and don't check whether the website address matches what's on the ASIC register.
+Scammers copy legitimate AFSL numbers from the ASIC register and use them on fraudulent websites.
+The real broker is genuinely regulated — but the site you're sending money to isn't that broker.
+Clone firms work because victims see a real AFSL number and don't check whether the website address matches what's on the ASIC register.

-How to spot it: Go to the ASIC register entry for the AFSL number and check the registered website address.
-If it differs from the site you're visiting, you're looking at a clone.
-ASIC publishes a list of known clone firm warnings at moneysmart.gov.au.
+How to spot it: pull up the ASIC register entry for the AFSL number and check the registered website address.
+A mismatch between the registered address in the ASIC record and the site you're on means you've found a clone.
+ASIC keeps known clone firm warnings at moneysmart.gov.au — check there too.

 Offshore Entity Routing

 Several international broker groups hold both an AFSL and offshore licences (SVG, Vanuatu, Marshall Islands, or similar).
-The AFSL entity might be marketed on the homepage, but when you sign up, you're routed to the offshore entity — typically with higher leverage, lower protections, and no AFCA access.
+The AFSL entity gets featured on the homepage, but account sign-up routes you to the offshore entity — typically higher leverage, lower protections, no AFCA access.

-How to spot it: Read your account opening confirmation email and the terms of service carefully.
+How to spot it: read your account opening confirmation email and the terms of service carefully.
 The entity name in your client agreement is the entity regulating your account.
-If it's "XYZ Trading Ltd, SVG" rather than the AFSL entity, you're not under ASIC protection regardless of what the website says.
+If it reads "XYZ Trading Ltd, SVG" rather than the AFSL entity, you're outside ASIC protection regardless of what the website implies.

 Expired or Suspended Licences Still Being Marketed

 Two brokers in this database had their AFSLs cancelled in 2024.
-It's plausible — and has happened before — that broker websites continue operating and accepting deposits after a licence is cancelled, particularly if the operator has relocated offshore.
+It's entirely plausible — and has happened before — that broker websites keep running and accepting deposits after cancellation, particularly when operators have relocated offshore.

 Authorisation Scope Mismatch

-Not all AFSLs cover all products.
+Not every AFSL covers every product.
 An AFSL authorising "general financial product advice" does not authorise dealing in OTC derivatives (forex, CFDs).
-A broker might legitimately hold an AFSL for one business line while operating an unauthorised forex offering.
+A broker might legitimately hold an AFSL for one business line while running an unauthorised forex operation on the side.

-How to spot it: In the ASIC register entry, look at the "Authorised to" section.
-It should explicitly list "deal in derivatives" or "make a market for derivatives" as authorised activities.
-If it only lists "provide general financial product advice" or similar, it does not cover forex trading.
+How to spot it: in the ASIC register entry, look at the "Authorised to" section.
+It should explicitly list "deal in derivatives" or "make a market for derivatives."
+If it only lists "provide general financial product advice," it doesn't cover forex trading.
+Act accordingly.

 Retail Classification Mistakes

-Some brokers encourage retail clients to apply for professional client classification — primarily to remove leverage caps and access higher margin ratios.
-Professional status removes AFCA access and negative balance protection.
-It's legal for brokers to offer this, but applying for professional status without genuinely meeting the criteria (and understanding what protections you're waiving) is a meaningful risk.
+Some brokers encourage retail clients to apply for professional client status — mainly to remove leverage caps and access higher margin ratios.
+Professional classification removes AFCA access and negative balance protection.
+It's legal to offer this, but applying without genuinely meeting the criteria — or without understanding what you're giving up — is a real risk.

-How to spot it: If a broker proactively encourages you to classify as a professional client when you haven't requested it, treat that as a flag.
-Legitimate brokers explain the trade-offs clearly; high-pressure professional reclassification is a sales tactic.
+How to spot it: if a broker proactively pushes professional reclassification when you haven't asked for it, treat that as a flag.
+Legitimate brokers explain the trade-offs clearly.
+High-pressure professional reclassification is a sales tactic, not a service.

 How Has ASIC Enforced Rules Against Forex Brokers?

-ASIC issued 20 financial penalties in the first half of 2024 alone, totalling AUD 32.2 million across all financial services sectors (ASIC, 2024).
-Forex and CFD providers have been a consistent enforcement priority since the 2021 product intervention order created specific retail client protections.
-Here are the confirmed enforcement actions from the last three years:
+The numbers back it up: 20 financial penalties in the first half of 2024 alone, totalling AUD 32.2 million across financial services sectors (ASIC, 2024).
+Forex and CFD providers have been a consistent enforcement focus since the 2021 product intervention order.
+What the last three years actually looked like:

 Note on Stratos/FXCM: The December 2025 stop order was revoked on 16 December 2025 after FXCM amended its Target Market Determination to address ASIC's concerns.
 This is included here as evidence that ASIC actively monitors DDO (Design and Distribution Obligations) compliance — not as an ongoing warning against FXCM.
 The broker's licence remains active.

-The Prospero Markets case shows what happens when an ASIC-regulated broker enters insolvency.
+The Prospero Markets case is the clearest illustration of what ASIC insolvency actually looks like.
 Prospero's licence was suspended in December 2023 and subsequently cancelled.
-Traders who held funds with Prospero became unsecured creditors in the liquidation — with no statutory compensation fund to fall back on.
+Traders who held funds with Prospero became unsecured creditors in the liquidation — no statutory compensation fund, no automatic recovery.
+The funds in properly segregated accounts were protected from being used in the liquidation itself, but recovery still depended on the accuracy of that segregation.
+Not hypothetical.
+Prospero clients lived it.

-If you're comparing ASIC brokers against those regulated elsewhere, our FCA regulated forex brokers and CySEC regulated forex brokers verification databases use the same format — each entry links to the official registry.
+Comparing ASIC brokers against those regulated elsewhere?
+Our FCA regulated forex brokers and CySEC regulated forex brokers verification databases use the same format — each entry links to the official registry.
+The key difference worth weighing: FCA gives you £85,000 in insolvency protection.
+ASIC doesn't.
+Whether that changes your decision depends on your deposit size and risk appetite.

 Frequently Asked Questions